Post updated February 1, 2019

 On this issue, the Montgomery County Public School System deserves an ‘N’ for execution (that’s a ‘D’ to everyone else).

-Note: 1) The ‘If letter grades were good enough for Jesus’ title is a paraphrase of the quote “If English was good enough for Jesus Christ, it ought to be good enough for the children of Texas” is often credited to James Ferguson (governor of Texas) allegedly spoken in 1917 in reference to the issue of bilingualism in Texas schools.
+Notes: 1) The ‘If letter grades were good enough for Jesus’ title is a paraphrase of the quote “If English was good enough for Jesus Christ, it ought to be good enough for the children of Texas”, often credited to James Ferguson (governor of Texas) who in 1917, allegedly said those famous words in reference to the issue of bilingualism in Texas schools.
 2) I want to thank Donald Earl Collins for providing me with feedback and clarity concerning MCPS’ educational policies.

 I normally don’t read the Education Section on many mainstream news sites because the articles are anemic and pro forma at best.
 Unfortunately, the ‘education news beat’ has taken a major hit as newspapers have cut staff and costs to save money.